Arshad-Ahmed/DataSciencePortfolio/README.md

 # Purpose

-This repo hosts code examples of training done in Python, SQL and R. A large portion of it is from Dataquest.io and MOOC's from various platforms.
-But all are related to my perpetual journey to be a better Data Scientist.
+This repo is to document my experience of learning different tools for Data Science.
+They consist of Python, R, SQL and for curiosity some FORTRAN 95 code as well.
+I hope some of the code snippets you might find useful in your own work.